 - Encourage long-term planning for the future

-The Skills Framework for Early Childhood is a guide for individuals, employers, and training providers to promote skills mastery and lifelong learning.
+The Skills Framework for Early Childhood Care and Education is a guide for individuals, employers, and training providers to promote skills mastery and lifelong learning.
 The career pathways and skills maps allow educators to envision their aspirations and set realistic goals to accomplish them.
 Seeing their roles in the context of the sector promotes greater employee retention.
 For employers, you can use this framework to plan for your educators’ long-term professional growth.

 High-performing educators might be seeking opportunities to learn and do more.
 They can acquire new skillsets or deepen existing ones by undertaking professional programmes in preparation for larger job roles.
 Here, you can nominate them for ECDA Professional Programmes.
 For a start, these are a range of programmes which they can consider: